-Taking AREs has been one of the most challenging experience of my lifetime.
-I don’t think it is because I was born into a privileged life and pampered with comfort up until to that point:).
-On the contrary, I have always had to study/work so hard to achieve things in
+Taking AREs has been one of the most challenging experiences of my lifetime.
+I don’t think it is because I was born into a privileged life and pampered with comfort up until that point:).
+On the contrary, I have always had to study/work so hard to achieve things.
+The geography

 Standardized tests are reality of life and like I said in my earlier posts, I had my fair share of being tested throughout my life.
 I failed and passed many times, made a lot of mistakes and learned a lot about them.
 I consider myself as a good test-taker now,

 I don’t want this website to be only “a quiz-taking” website.
 The more we engage, the higher the chances for you guys to pass!
 So I decided to host regular webinars to focus on a topic, a book, or some study techniques.
 It doesn’t matter if you already purchased the questions or not; anyone can join the webinars.
 Some of these events will be free, and some will have a fee depending on the demand.

 Below please find the calendar for upcoming Webinars and register ahead of time!
 And, if you are not going to make it, cancel your registration to open up room for people who can actually make it.